stefnans/ada-2021-project-data-story/index.md

 and we can translate this into the likelihood of speaker speaking about the environment, given he has feature f.

-We can now use this metric to compare the environmental ratios for the top occupations of the speakers, to the occupations with the highest said ratios:
+We can now use this metric for example to compare the environmental ratios for the top occupations of the speakers, to the occupations with the highest said ratios:

 ![Environmental Ratios of top occupations vs Top environmental ratios](resources/occupation_top_ratios_vs_ratios_tops.png)